penchdu/toy_compiler/README.md

 - control-flow basic blocks
 - conditional branches and jumps

-I tested programs containing deeply nested scopes and multiple `if/else` branches, and the generated executables produced the expected results.
+I tested programs containing deeply nested scopes and multiple `if/else` branches, and multiple `return`, the generated executables produced the expected results.

 The current implementation is still intentionally simple and self-designed.